hashicorp/vscode-terraform/README.md

 Invoking intellisense is performed through the [keyboard combination](https://code.visualstudio.com/docs/getstarted/keybindings) for your platform and the results depend on where the cursor is placed.

-If the cursor is a the begining of a line and no other characters are present, then a list of constructs like data, provider, resource, etc are shown.
+If the cursor is at the beginning of a line and no other characters are present, then a list of constructs like `data`, `provider`, `resource`, etc are shown.

 ![](docs/intellisense1.png)